kenatiod/MUT/Understanding Machine Understanding.md

 Alice: _excitedly_ Wow, after reviewing all this background on the history of AI, theories of intelligence, and the crucial distinction between knowledge and understanding, I'm more convinced than ever that we're on the right track with developing the MUTT for Claude.
 Just think of the breakthroughs we could achieve!

-{ Insert portrait of woman in lab coat, standing in front of a white board full of technical diagrams, broadly gesturing with her hands as she speaks }
+{ Insert Fig. 5.5.1 -- portrait of woman in lab coat, standing in front of a white board full of technical diagrams, broadly gesturing with her hands as she speaks }

 Bob: _sighing_ I don't know, Alice.
 I've been in this field a long time and I've seen so many promising projects fizzle out.
 Developing genuine machine understanding is an incredibly hard problem.
 I mean, just look at all the videos on YouTube of robots falling over or getting confused by simple tasks.
 We've got a long way to go.